Back-to-school discounts for teachers, students

-KANSAS CITY, Mo. — Back-to-school is a costly time for everyone.
-Several national store chains hope to help ease the burden added to teachers and school staff.
+KANSAS CITY, Mo.
+(WDAF) — Back-to-school season is especially costly this year, as inflation reached a 40-year high in June.
+Several national store chains are helping ease the burden with sales and discounts.

 Kohl’s